TEALSK12/2nd-semester-introduction-to-computer-science/lesson_208_zork.md

 ##Materials/Preperation
 * [Project]
+* Remove code hints in project, if you think that the students don't need them
-* Read through the handout, lesson, and lab so that you are familiar with the requirements and can assist students
+* Read through the handout,and project so that you are familiar with the requirements and can assist students

 ## Pacing Guide
 ##### Day 1